Leopoldo López: Initial detention

 López was denied bail and imprisoned at the Ramo Verde military prison outside of Caracas.
 While in prison, his family visited him every week, only being allowed to stay for a few hours and deliver lunch.
 They had to undergo strict searches by guards.
 López grew a beard and began learning how to play the cuatro.
 López, a devout Catholic, was not allowed to attend mass or have a priest visit but has been allowed to have an hour of exercise outside each day.

-In July 2014, his wife stated that his visitation rights had been revoked and that he was subjected to psychological torture including isolation.
+In July 2014, his wife stated that his visitation rights had been revoked and that he was subjected to psychological torture, including isolation.
+This was also stated by the Venezuelan government in the Inter-American Court of Human Rights.
 It was also reported that prison guards would throw feces against López's jail cell.
 Chilean lawyer and secretary of a mission of Socialist International, José Antonio Viera-Gallo, stated that in the case of López, Socialist International "confirmed human rights violations against a political leader" giving examples of when López and others trying to communicate with their families, authorities sound loud sirens preventing communication.